← Back to ResourcesBreed Guides

 Calgary terrain (open prairie, river valley, wildlife corridors) is the worst possible environment for a scent-driven escape.
 Owners who lose Bassets off-leash often find them hours later, sometimes injured by wildlife, sometimes hit by cars, occasionally never recovered.
 Most lifelong Basset owners (including breeders and rescue volunteers) never trust their Bassets off-leash in unfenced public spaces.
 This is normal and right, not failure.
 Use long-lines, Sniffspots, and fenced yards.

-This is not stubbornness in the conventional sense — it's neurological.
-The Basset's scent processing center literally outcompetes the parts of the brain that hear and respond to verbal commands.
+This is not stubbornness in the conventional sense.
+It's neurological.
+The Basset's scent processing centre literally outcompetes the parts of the brain that hear and respond to verbal commands.

 Even Bassets with excellent recall in low-distraction environments fail recall when scent kicks in.